corda/corda/docs/source/corda-configuration-file.rst

   Optional path to the configuration file for the CryptoService provider.
 This may have to be present if you use a different CryptoService provider than the default one (see :doc:`cryptoservice-configuration`).

+cryptoServiceTimeout
+  Optional timeout value of actions sent to the the CryptoService (HSM).
+If the HSM takes longer than this duration to respond then a ``TimedCryptoService`` exception will be thrown and handled by the Flow Hospital.

+  *Default:* 1s

 custom
   Set custom command line attributes (e.g. Java system properties) on the node process via the capsule launcher